 Memories of a trip through a fantastic country

-Here the time has stopped by and have a stroll through the narrow alleys with cattle and market stalls surrounded by its ”mud-skyscrapers” it’s an indescribable emotion.
+Here, time has stopped by.
+Everything appears like centuries ago.
+Having a stroll through its narrow alleys crowded by cattle and market stalls surrounded by the ”mud-skyscrapers”, it’s an indescribable emotion.

 Located in the middle of the desert, Shibam was the old capital of the Hadramawt Kingdom, and it is still known as the oldest skyscrapers city in the world, gaining the nickname ”Manhattan of the desert”.

 This small town, a UNESCO World Heritage site, has been inhabited for over 2,000 years and the peculiarity of its fantastic bricks and mud skyscrapers make it unique in the world.